Enalean/tuleap-documentation-en/languages/en/user-guide/svn.rst

 The Subversion Repository Structure
 -----------------------------------

-When a new SYS\_PRODUCT\_NAME project is created, it comes with a virgin subversion repository that the project team must populate.
+When a new |SYSPRODUCTNAME| project is created, it comes with a virgin subversion repository that the project team must populate.
 Due to the fact that Subversion manages branching and tagging through its virtual filesystem (and not through labels attached to individual files as in